MinistryPlatform-Community/PowerAutomate/README.md

 ## Installation

+Installation instructions coming soon!
+There are several webinars available in the MP Community for help on setting up PowerAutomate and MinistryPlatform.

 ## Update Custom Connector

 You can update a MP Custom Connector with an updated definition by downloading the latest definition and then using that definition to do a quick update.